josecampana/Deconstruction_is_your_friend/loops.md

 ## Objects

-- We access an element of an object not per its position or index but per its key.
+- We access an element of an object not by its position or index but by its key.

 ```javascript
 const product = {